gabrieloliverio/gabrieloliverio.github.io/_posts/2016-05-07-case-study-php-framework-implantation.md

 design patterns knowledge and has a learning curve higher than Laravel.
 Symfony brings Doctrine as its default ORM, which adopts the Data Mapper pattern.
-This is ideal for bigger and more complex projects - and goes beyond my company's usual projects and, probably, would only add complexity in the development.
+This is ideal for bigger and more complex projects - and goes beyond my company's usual projects and, probably, would only add complexity in the development process.
 Laravel brings Eloquent, which adopts the Active Record pattern - it's simpler, requires less code and probably, could take to a higher productivity.

-Laravel's valition mechanism seemed to be far easier than Symfony's, allowing the combination of validators using pipe.
-The validation in Symfony is accomplished using "Assert objects" and the combination of them can be done using an array of these objects... it appeared to be more verbose.
+Laravel's validation mechanism seemed to be far easier than Symfony's, allowing the combination of validators using strings and a pipe, like `required|max:20|min:10`.
+The validation in Symfony is accomplished using "Assert objects" and the combination of them can be done using an array of these objects... it appeared to be much more verbose.
+Don't get me wrong Symfony fan...
+I believe Symfony is a great framework and I want to have the opportunity to work with it in a near future.

-As we would adopt Angular with Laravel using REST in the middle, the template engine have not impacted in our decision, although I have liked Twig much more than Blade, but it's just a matter of preference - Twig was developed based on the Django template engine, which I use and love :)
+As we would adopt Angular with Laravel using REST in the midfield, the template engine have not impacted in our decision, although I have liked Twig much more than Blade, but it's just a matter of preference - Twig was developed based on the Django template engine, which I use and love :)